mathsaey/Xpico/README.md

 #About
 This is the pico interpreter, written in C. All the original code is written at the software languages lab at the VUB.

+#Important
+All changes to the original code will be marked with an added comment.
+This way changes can be found by using ctrl + f easily.

 #Goal
 The goal of this project is to add iterators and generators to the pico evaluator.